edgestorejs/edgestore/docs/docs/main/configuration.md

 });
 ```

 You might need to refresh the context (e.g. when the user logs in or logs out).
-You can do this by calling the `refreshContext` function from the `useEdgeStore` hook.
+You can do this by calling the `reset` function from the `useEdgeStore` hook.

 ```tsx
 const { edgestore, reset } = useEdgeStore();